 |Crew||2-6 adults inland waters|

-If you are interested in Wayfarers, you may like to an article in the Classic Boat magazine.
-Wayfarer is a versatile and reliable boat.
+If you would like to read more about Wayfarers, there was a good article in the Classic Boat magazine some years ago.
 Actually many consider it as one of the most successful sailing dinghy designs in the world.
+On the British Isles, Wayfarer is widely used for cruising, racing and teaching.

 The history of Sarastus as our boat is documented in the blog posts listed below.
-The posts marked with star are featured trips.
+The posts marked with star are featured posts.